• About

 Let’s face it; repetitive and monotonous workouts can quickly become dull and uninspiring.

 However, locomotion and crawling exercises are anything but boring!
 The varied and dynamic nature of these exercises adds an element of excitement and playfulness to training sessions.
-As we explore different movement patterns and challenge our bodies in new ways, we foster a sense of joy and enthusiasm that keeps us motivated to continue our mobility journey.
+As we explore different movement patterns and challenge our bodies in new ways, we build the kind of enjoyment that keeps us coming back to train.

 By engaging multiple muscle groups, honing motor control, embracing intention-based movement, and leveraging external cueing, you can experience noticeable improvements in squatting, kneeling, and various other daily activities.